flow-ai/flowai-js-templates/README.md

 | type | <code>string</code> | Type of action (url, phone, postback, share, login, webview, event) |
 | value | <code>string</code> | Value of the action |
 | params | [<code>Array.&lt;Param&gt;</code>](#Param) | Optional parameters associated with the action |

+Default action used in Card, List and Buttons templates

 <a name="new_Action_new"></a>